Professor of Pathology and Genomic Medicine, Institute for Academic Medicine

 Weill Cornell Medical College

 Dr. Zu's clinical interests include diagnosis of hematopoietic and lymphoid disorders.
 His research centers on the development of novel diagnostics and treatments for these disorders.
-His laboratory was the first to use aptamer probes to enhance the diagnostic capabilities of multi-color flow cytometry amd immunohistochemical staining, and for rapid detection of circulating tumor cells in whole blood samples.
-By combining nanotechnology with aptamer technology, Dr. Zu's laboratory is also developing new multi-functional nanomedicine for specific tumor imaging and targeted therapy of several cancer types, including lymphomas, multiple myeloma, pancreatic cancer, breast cancer, prostate cancer, ovarian cancer, and hepatocellular (liver) carcinoma.
-Other directions of his laboratory include studies on the role of cancer stem cells in the development of multiple myeloma and elucidating the molecular mechanisms underlying the myelodysplastic syndrome.
+His laboratory was the first to use aptamer probes to enhance the diagnostic capabilities of multi-color flow cytometry and immunohistochemical staining for rapid detection of circulating tumor cells in whole-blood samples.
+By combining nanotechnology with aptamer technology, Dr. Zu's laboratory is developing new multi-functional nanomedicines for tumor-specific imaging and targeted therapy of several cancer types, including lymphomas, multiple myeloma, pancreatic cancer, breast cancer, prostate cancer, ovarian cancer, and hepatocellular (liver) carcinoma.
+Other areas of interest in his laboratory include the role of cancer stem cells in the development of multiple myeloma and the molecular mechanisms underlying myelodysplastic syndrome.